ZhenanFanUBC/ZhenanFanUBC.github.io/_pages/about.md

 ---
 I am a PhD student in the optimization group of the Department of Computer Science at University of British Columbia.
 My supervisor is Prof. [Michael P. Friedlander](https://friedlander.io){:target="\_blank"}.

-I am interested in developing algorithms for optimization problems arising in machine learning, compressed sensing and operation research.
+I am interested in developing algorithms for large scale optimization problems arising in machine learning, compressed sensing and operation research.